mckenzielee/Qi-Docs/docs/Qi_Streams.rst

 **Response body**

-  The newly created QiStream.
+  The newly created SdsStream.

 **.NET Library**

 ::

-  Task<QiStream> GetOrCreateStreamAsync(QiStream qiStream);
+  Task<SdsStream> GetOrCreateStreamAsync(SdsStream SdsStream);

 If a stream with a matching identifier already exists and it matches the stream in the request body,